 “This list represents about a year and a half of fundraising,” said Roberts.
 “We are hopeful next year will find us in a position to put finishing touches on the playground.”

 Meredith College also provided ten books for use at the school, and Roberts donated 20 more books for individual children.

 While the playground improvements and books are lasting gifts to the students in Belize, participating in the program also made a lasting impression on Meredith students.

 Sarah Horton, ’14, wrote in her travel blog that the country would forever have a piece of her heart.

 “I had no idea what to expect walking into Faith Nazarene School for the first time, but within minutes the school and its students had stolen my heart,” wrote Horton.
 "I have so many good memories, drawings, and friendship bracelets that thanks to these students I was allowed to bring home with me.
 I didn't realize how attached I would become to the students and the school, but saying goodbye to them after spending the past three weeks with them was not easy."

-The students in the Belize program are among the 70 Meredith students studying abroad this summer.
+The students in the Belize program were among the 70 Meredith students who studied abroad this summer.